-This blood orange cake makes great use of a seasonal treat.
-Blood oranges have distinctly dark colored flesh compared to regular navel oranges and their flavor is more tart but with notes of raspberry.
-The unique taste and appearance makes them highly sought after during their season from early to late winter.
+This blood orange cake makes great use of a seasonal citrus treat – and topped with crunchy popcorn and drizzled with blood orange glaze for a sweet and crunchy texture.
+Blood oranges have distinctly dark colored flesh compared to regular navel oranges and their flavor is more tart and a touch more bitter but with notes of raspberry.
+The unique taste and appearance makes them highly sought after during their season from early winter to early spring.

-Mixing the blood red juice with powdered sugar creates the pink tone of the glaze but, you can still have the flavor even when the fruit is no longer in season by using our blood orange extract.
-This cake is too good to restrict to just one season!
+Mixing the blood red juice of these oranges with powdered sugar creates the pink tone of the glaze but.
+But you can still the flavor even when the fruit is no longer in season by using bottled blood orange juice.
+After all, this cake is too good to restrict to just one season!

-Pre-heat the oven to 350 degrees and butter and flour a 9” cake pan.
+Pre-heat the oven to 350 degrees and butter and flour a bundt cake pan.

-In a stand mixer, cream together the butter and sugar for a few minutes until lightened in color.
-Beat in the eggs, one at a time and then add the blood orange extract.
+In a stand mixer, cream together the unsalted butter and granulated sugar for a few minutes until fully incorporated.
+Beat in the eggs, one at a time and then add the blood orange zest and blood orange juice.

-In a separate bowl, whisk together the flour, baking powder and salt.
+In a separate bowl, whisk together the all-purpose flour, baking powder and salt.
 Add the dry ingredients into the wet and mix just until combined.
-Stir in the zest, if using.

-Pour the dough into the prepared pan and bake for 35 to 40 minutes or until a toothpick comes out clean.
-Allow to cool before removing from the pan.
+Pour the dough into the prepared bundt pan and bake for 30 to 35 minutes or until a toothpick comes out clean.
+Allow to cool before removing from the pan and glazing.

 Share your creations with us on Instagram!
 You can find our Instagram account here – or tag you creation with #dellcovespices and we would love to give you a shout-out!